Spinal column

+Individual vertebrae are named according to their corresponding region including the neck, thorax, abdomen, pelvis or tail.
+In clinical medicine, features on vertebrae such as the spinous process can be used as surface landmarks to guide medical procedures such as lumbar punctures and spinal anesthesia.
+There are also many different spinal diseases in humans that can affect both the bony vertebrae and the intervertebral discs, with kyphosis, scoliosis, ankylosing spondylitis, and degenerative discs being recognizable examples.
+Spina bifida is the most common birth defect that affects the spinal column.

 Structure

 The number of vertebrae in a region can vary but overall the number remains the same.
-In a human vertebral column, there are normally 33 vertebrae.
+In a human spinal column, there are normally 33 vertebrae.
 The upper 24 pre-sacral vertebrae are articulating and separated from each other by intervertebral discs, and the lower nine are fused in adults, five in the sacrum and four in the coccyx, or tailbone.
 The articulating vertebrae are named according to their region of the spine.

-There are 7 cervical vertebrae, 12 thoracic vertebrae and 5 lumbar vertebrae.
+From top to bottom, there are 7 cervical vertebrae, 12 thoracic vertebrae and 5 lumbar vertebrae.
 The number of those in the cervical region, however, is only rarely changed, while that in the coccygeal region varies most.
-One study of 908 human adults found 43 individuals with 23 pre-sacral vertebrae (4.7%), 826 individuals with 24 pre-sacral vertebrae (91%), and 39 with 25 pre-sacral vertebrae (4.3%).
+Excluding rare deviations, the total number of vertebrae ranges from 32 to 35.
+In about 10% of people, both the total number of pre-sacral vertebrae and the number of vertebrae in individual parts of the spine can vary.
+The most frequent deviations are: 11 (rarely 13) thoracic vertebrae, 4 or 6 lumbar vertebrae, 3 or 5 coccygeal vertebrae (rarely up to 7).

-There are ligaments extending the length of the column at the front and the back, and in between the vertebrae joining the spinous processes, the transverse processes and the vertebral laminae.
+There are numerous ligaments extending the length of the column, which include the anterior and posterior longitudinal ligaments at the front and back of the vertebral bodies, the ligamentum flavum deep to the laminae, the interspinous and supraspinous ligaments between spinous processes, and the intertransverse ligaments between the transverse processes.

 Vertebrae

-The vertebrae in the human vertebral column is divided into different regions, which correspond to the curves of the vertebral column.
+The vertebrae in the human vertebral column is divided into different body regions, which correspond to the curvatures of the vertebral column.
 The articulating vertebrae are named according to their region of the spine.
 Vertebrae in these regions are essentially alike, with minor variation.
 These regions are called the cervical spine, thoracic spine, lumbar spine, sacrum, and coccyx.
 There are seven cervical vertebrae, twelve thoracic vertebrae, and five lumbar vertebrae.

 The number of vertebrae in a region can vary but overall the number remains the same.
 The number of those in the cervical region, however, is only rarely changed.
 The vertebrae of the cervical, thoracic, and lumbar spines are independent bones and generally quite similar.
 The vertebrae of the sacrum and coccyx are usually fused and unable to move independently.
 Two special vertebrae are the atlas and axis, on which the head rests.